CODES YOU NEED TO KNOW

 THE GUIDE TO PARKING AND TRASH

 The West Lafayette Neighborhood Resource Team enforces parking, city code and animal control to keep the community safe and in order.
-Here are some general guidelines to keep you in line and in the know.
+Here are some general guidelines to keep you in line and in the know of the code.

 GARBAGE AND RUBBISH REGULATIONS